surgieboi/backendless-ecommerce-platform/README.md

 ## Setup Options

-Dola can be implemented in two different ways, via a `Javascript SDK` option or an `HTML Attributes` approach.
+Dola can be implemented in two different ways, via a `Javascript SDK` option or an `Basic Installation` approach.

 ### JavaScript SDK